lucastrvsn/lucastrvsn/README.md

 ### Hey, I'm Lucas Trevisan! 👋🏻

 I'm graduated in computer science and I have a passion for visual things.
-Today I work as front-end engineer at objective solutions.
+Today I work as front-end engineer at oowlish 🦉.

-- I love to use `neovim` as my code editor and `unix` base systems.
-Currently using `MacOS`.
+- I love to use `neovim` as my code editor and `unix` base systems, currently using `macOS `.
-- I use daily `.js`, `.ts`, `.html`, `.css`, `.rs`, `.lua`.
+- I use daily `.js`, `.ts`, `.html`, `.css`, `.rs`, `.swift`.
-- I'm currently learning `ui/ux` and trying to make my neovim experience even better creating plugins!
+- I'm currently learning swift for macOS development and trying to make my neovim experience even better creating plugins! 🚀